Skip to Main Content

 Emotional Control

-• Students should always adhere to CUI’s classroom conduct expectations, but at times, a student may have difficulty maintaining composure in the classroom.
+• Students should always adhere to Concordia University Irvine’s classroom conduct expectations, but at times, a student may have difficulty maintaining composure in the classroom.
 This in no way reflects how they feel about the class.
 Students may need to step outside class for a few minutes to regain emotional control.

 Exams: Extra Time